skupperproject/skupper-website/input/connectivity.md

       {{include("includes/five-clusters.svg")}}
     </div>
     <div>
-      <p><strong>Edge:</strong> Distribute your application across
+      <p><strong>Edge-to-edge:</strong> Distribute your application across
         geographic regions.</p>

-      <p>For instance, you can connect retail locations to a central
+      <p>For instance, you can connect multiple retail locations to a
-      office.
-Once connected, each edge location can contact any other edge.</p>
+      central office.
+Once connected, each edge location can contact any other edge.
+You can add and remove locations on demand.</p>
     </div>
   </div>
 </div>